Bridging the College Faith Gap

 He added, “Basically we’re trying to get them connected through relational evangelization with their own faith so they can come to experience the relevancy, the vibrancy of an active Christian community, which hopefully then will translate into something they can take with them when they leave college.”

 Freshmen are experiencing a new kind of freedom for the first time, and many students stop practicing their faith, DeMarais said, adding that just 15% of 18- to 25-year-olds attend Mass every Sunday.
 “It is the case that if freshmen don’t get connected with a strong set of relationships and strong Catholic involvement then after a year chances are pretty high that they’ll be abandoning the practice of faith in adult life,” he said.

 A key part of the mission of St. Paul’s Outreach is bringing students to conversion by showing them a different way of life, DeMarais said.
 In addition to programs, the outreach offers student households — homes where students live and share faith together.

 Reaching out to freshmen and helping them get connected or stay connected to their faith through relationships with other students involved in the ministry is a primary goal of the Brotherhood of Hope’s ministry, as is encouraging students to move into leadership, Brother Joe said.
-In addition to welcome events, prayer meetings and liturgies, Brother Joe sometimes recommends that freshmen watch segments of the Brotherhood’s TV show Hope on Campus, available at CatholicTV.com, highlights their campus outreach, which includes welcome events, prayer meetings and liturgies.
+In addition to welcome events, prayer meetings and liturgies, Brother Joe sometimes recommends that freshmen watch segments of the Brotherhood’s TV show Hope on Campus, available on CatholicTV.com, which highlights their campus outreach.

 Brian McCaffrey had a head start when he arrived at the University of Kansas in Lawrence this fall: He’d already been to the St. Lawrence Catholic Campus Center for Mass while visiting his two older sisters.